ffwff/hana/README.md

 **hana** is a small dynamically-typed scripting language written in Rust/C and is inspired by Pascal, Ruby and Javascript.
-It primarily supports prototype-based object orientation and first-class functions (with closure support).
-The interpreter comes useful features such as a simple mark-and-sweep garbage collector, exception handling and a work in progress import system.
+It primarily supports prototype-based object orientation, dynamic arrays, first-class functions (with closure support).
+The interpreter comes useful features such as a simple mark-and-sweep garbage collector, exception handling and an import system.

 **haru**, the Rust parser/runtime generates bytecode that runs on an optimised virtual machine written in C (about as fast as Python and Ruby!)

 ## Building

-(building was tested by using rust-nightly-2019-05-01 and gcc-8 on an x64 with Linux, mileage may vary on other architectures)
+(building was tested by using rust-nightly and gcc-4.8 on an x64 with Linux, mileage may vary on other architectures)

 Just do:

 ```
-cargo build
+cargo build --release
 ```

 ## Running